NkRVlad/BodyMassIndex/README.md

 To install the application, you need to download the archive from the link https://github.com/NkRVlad/BodyMassIndex.git.
 The downloaded archive must be unzipped into an empty folder.
 Additional plugins must be installed on your device to run the application:
   - Node.js version 14.15.0 or later;
-  - Angular CLI version 11.0.2 or later;
+  - Angular CLI version 11.0.2 or later.

 You can find detailed instructions on installing and configuring applications at the link https://angular.io/guide/setup-local